externalhost0/Slate/README.md

-# Slate Engine & Editor
+# Slate_OpenGL

 A small test project of mine, unpolished and full of bugs, written in C++ 17 using OpenGL, EnTT, Dear ImGui and some other small libraries.

 (As of now rewriting completely for the fun of it and it will probably be under a new repo.)
+(Done)

 ## What the editor looks like!
 #### Scroll for some screenshots.